Defluencer/dit/README.md

 ## Roadmap
 - Live Streaming: Mostly working but could use some polish.
 Some customizations.
 - VOD: Can save stream as timecode adressable video.
 Can't view yet.
-- Live Chat: In progress.
+- Live Chat: In Design.
-- Moderation: Designed.
+- Moderation: In Design.
 - Community: Some thoughts.
 - Ecosystem: Wild dreams!